mohammadmurtuza/100-Days-Python-Bootcamp/README.md

 # 100-Days-Python-Bootcamp
-This is repository to store my progress throughout the python bootcamp
+This is the repository to store my progress throughout the python boot camp.